Kurt Vile : Wakin On a Pretty Daze

 It took Kurt Vile himself to perfectly encapsulate the style of music he plays in a snappy, two-word phrase: “pretty daze.”
 Vile, a one-time member of Philadelphia’s The War on Drugs and charmingly atypical rock frontman, often finds himself caught between gritty, guitar-based rock ‘n’ roll and soft, sweetly drifting dream pop.
 It’s lush, affecting stuff, but has a muscle about it that keeps it grounded.
-It doesn’t sound exactly right to say Vile’s music exists somewhere between Springsteen and Slowdive, but it’s not wholly inaccurate either.
+Vile’s music doesn’t exist halfway between Springsteen and Slowdive, but it’s still somewhere along the spectrum.

 Yet Vile, as a narrator, tends to get caught up in a daze of his own.
 He’s prone to shining a light on his own vulnerabilities and insecurities, even though it sometimes feels like he’s working through them in real time.
 In a song like “Baby’s Arms,” from 2011’s Smoke Ring for My Halo, Vile draws comfort from the warmth of another, but expresses his feelings in quirky asides: “I get sick of just about everyone… ‘cause, except for her, you know, as I’ve implied.”
 And even in his most sublime moments, he sometimes trails off (“Hey wait, where was I?/ Well, I am trying”).
 Lest anyone get the wrong idea about the Philly singer-songwriter, on “Goldtone,” the 10-minute closing track from his fifth album, Wakin on a Pretty Daze, Vile sets the record straight: “Sometimes when I get in my zone/ You’d think I was stoned/ But I never, as they say, touch the stuff.”